-Actions from monitoring inform future planning, training and support, which is fed back to the whole school staff.
+Actions from monitoring inform future planning, training and support, which is fed back to the whole school staff

 - School policies such as: The Religious Education, Collective Worship, PSHCE and SRE are reviewed and updated regularly; shared with staff, governors and parents. - All staff and governors are involved in continually developing our Christian values and how these are represented and articulated e.g. staff and governors model and promote a high standard of interpersonal relationships.
 As a result, the school welcomes volunteers and student teachers to the school as this is seen as part of the role of the school, developing skills of teachers and inspiring others to teach.
-One member of the support staff has embarked in further training and has been awarded HLTA and is going back to university to become a teacher. - Currently 4 members of the Governing Body (3 foundation + 1 other) are actively engaged in promoting a Christian ethos within school, as members of Barrowby Church.
-One of these members (Sarah Cooley) initiated and supports 'Jump' Club.
+One member of the support staff has embarked in further training and has been awarded HLTA and is going back to university to become a teacher. - Currently 4 members of the Governing Body (3 foundation + I other) are actively engaged in promoting a Christian ethos within school, as members of Barrowby Church.
+One of these members (Sarah Cooley) initiated and supports 'lump' Club.
 Governors are represented at all school services. - During the recruitment process, we actively seek to recruit staff who are in sympathy with the Christian ethos of the school.
 Candidates are encouraged to visit the school and experience the ethos first hand before applying.
 Therefore, staff appointed support the Christian ethos of our school and each appointment provides an opportunity to enrich our Christian ethos through the input of new staff. - C.P.D. is a strength of the school.
 The RE and Collective Worship leaders in school and Governors have attended Diocesan training, as this is an integral part to the school's life and ethos.
 This helps to maintain and develop our distinctiveness, as a church school.

 Key Strengths Development Points A whole school staff who understand and celebrate our Church School.
-A proactive and reflective Headteacher; supported by a dedicated Leadership team and Governing body. • Embed opportunities for pupils to interact at first-hand with their counterparts from contrasting communities within the United Kingdom or overseas.
+Embed opportunities for pupils to A proactive and reflective Headteacher; supported by a dedicated Leadership team and Governing body.
+A highly experienced Collective Worship lead with a very good knowledge of both the schools position, RE and SMSC. interact at first-hand with their counterparts from contrasting communities within the United Kingdom or overseas.